Funeral Celebrants Are Personalization Experts

 • You’re looking for someone to act as an officiant and the main speaker at a memorial.

-• You’re looking for ways for guests to participate and honor your loved one.
+• You’re looking for ways for guests to participate and honour your loved one.

 A funeral celebrant may suggest meaningful ways to showcase your loved one's interests.
 For instance, if your father was a mechanic who chose a cemetery burial, a celebrant might suggest displaying his well-worn tools at the service and having a few attendees place them inside his casket.
 If your aunt was an environmentalist who chose human composting, the celebrant might suggest guests take home glass jars filled with soil to spread in their gardens.